B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

 LoadSchema - Upload a schema to Chewie-NS
 =========================================

-The *LoadSchema* process enables the upload of schemas to Chewie-NS.
+The *LoadSchema* module enables the upload of schemas to Chewie-NS.

 .. important::
     **You need to be a registered user in Chewie-NS with Contributor privileges to be able to upload schemas!**